Kailen-Howard/Portfolio-Site/README.md

+# Kailen Portfolio Site

+This is a work in progress still.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.